petitesofi/Codepath-Honeypot-Project/README.md

 <img src="mhn-admin.gif">

-### Dionaea Honeypot Deployment (Required)
+## Dionaea Honeypot Deployment

-**Summary:** Dionaea is a tool that will help us to catch any payload/malware and other attacks performed on our honeypot VM
+**Description:** Dionaea is a malware-capturing honeypot that aims to trap malware exploiting vulnerabilities exposed by services offered over a network, and ultimately obtain a copy of the malware.
+In other words, Dionaea will help us catch any payload/malware and other attacks performed on our honeypot VM.

 **Created firewall rules for our honeypot VM**

 <img width="563" alt="Screen Shot 2022-11-03 at 9 52 34 PM" src="https://user-images.githubusercontent.com/79866644/199880359-bd2359fa-8627-494d-9773-b99c7b653da7.png">

-**Then, I proceed with creating the honeypot VM**
+**Then, I proceeded with creating the honeypot VM**

 <img width="559" alt="Screen Shot 2022-11-03 at 9 53 10 PM" src="https://user-images.githubusercontent.com/79866644/199880402-cacfdd40-9457-4348-8dfc-1053b10e4d18.png">

-**After that I'm using `gcloud compute ssh honeypot-1` command to establish SSH access to the honeypot VM**
+**Afterward I execute `gcloud compute ssh honeypot-1` command to establish SSH access to the honeypot VM**

 <img width="575" alt="Screen Shot 2022-11-03 at 9 53 42 PM" src="https://user-images.githubusercontent.com/79866644/199880738-43d87dd0-551f-46cd-ab30-7d75b8ffa693.png">